 The couple has 5 kids — Stefan being the oldest among them.
 It was his idea to turn their summer residence into a farmstay business.

 The goats on the Signers farm were some of the cutest I’ve seen.
 They liked to nibble on everything, including my jacket, my hair, and my hands.
 In the stable next door, there were around 10 cows being milked.

-This would be stating the obvious, but the farm should be paradise for those who love animals and hell for those who don’t because you’ll practically be living amongst them.
+This would be stating the obvious, but the farm would be paradise for those who love animals and hell for those who don’t because you’ll practically be living among them.
 In the morning, the sound of cowbells is going to wake you up and keep you awake for the rest of the day.

 Then there will be other sounds and antics that you’ll have to deal with.
 At one point, we heard a strange scratching sound on the wall of our barn.
 Soon enough, we found out who the culprit was.